-You may have seen the article I wrote recently about repairing a gorgeous Yamaha MX-1 power amplifier.
-This time I’m servicing a Yamaha CX-1 preamplifier, which matches the MX-1 and is part of the same set.
+You may have seen my article about repairing a gorgeous Yamaha MX-1 power amplifier.
+This time I’m servicing a matching Yamaha CX-1 preamplifier.

-As you’ll see, the Yamaha CX-1 is a proper stereo preamp, with mostly discrete circuitry, on nicely laid out boards with high quality components.
-The controls are aluminium, also nicely laid out, with volume and input selectors accessible on the front panel, and less frequently used controls hidden behind an aluminium flap.
+As you’ll see, the Yamaha CX-1 is a proper stereo preamp, with mostly discrete circuitry, on nicely laid out boards with high-quality components.
+The controls are aluminium, and also nicely laid out, with volume and input selectors accessible on the front panel, and less frequently used controls hidden behind an aluminium flap.

 Frequency response: 20Hz to 20kHz

 Input sensitivity: 0.1mV (MC), 2.5mV (MM), 150mV (line)

 Signal-to-noise ratio: 90dB (MC), 95dB (MM), 107dB (line)

 Output: 150mV (line), 1.5V (Pre out), 8V (Pre out Max)